 Cambridge Online offers help with computer devices and internet data to support people in need get online at home.

 Cambridgeshire Libraries offer free Wi-Fi and free use of their public computers.
+They also offer a digital equipment loan scheme.

 Help finding a job